nick-otter/nick-otter.github.io/_posts/2021-02-08-opt, var, etc etc. an introduction to the Linux root directory.md

 boot  etc  lib   media  opt  root  sbin  srv  tmp  var
 ```

 So, we have some directories.
 But what are they?
-The Linux Foundation describes them as the **Filesystem Hierarchy Standard**.
+The Linux Foundation describes them as part of the **Filesystem Hierarchy Standard**.
 Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain **FHS** compliance.
 The latest version of the FHS is **3.0** and was released on 3 June 2015.

 I normally use the **FHS** wiki as it is a great condense of the docs.
 You can view the wiki [here](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) and the complete docs at [linuxfoundation.org](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).